-Canon 2000D versus Canon 550D
+Canon 2000D vs 550D

-The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 550D (labelled Canon XS in some countries) are two digital cameras that were announced, respectively, in February 2018 and February 2010.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 550D (labelled Canon T2i in some countries) are two digital cameras that were revealed to the public, respectively, in February 2018 and February 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 2000D has a resolution of 24 megapixel, whereas the 550D provides 17.9 MP.
+The 2000D has a resolution of 24 megapixels, whereas the 550D provides 17.9 MP.

-Body comparison: Canon 2000D vs Canon 550D
+Body comparison: Canon 2000D vs 550D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 550D is somewhat smaller (3 percent) than the Canon 2000D.
 However, the 550D is markedly heavier (12 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the 550D are weather-sealed.